 Talking Heads – Stop Making Sense – 1984

-This is the soundtrack to the great film from 1984, you know the one where David Byrne moves around the stage in an over sized suit?
-The music is good to, in fact I have always though Talking Heads music was so well suited to being played live and this album shows that.
+This is the soundtrack to the great film from 1984, you know the one where David Byrne moves around the stage in an oversized suit?
+The music is good too, in fact, I have always though Talking Heads music was so well suited to being played live and this album shows that.
 It is a pity they are no longer around today, as even now I am sure they would sell out arenas all over the world.